nasa/cumulus/docs/features/dead_letter_archive.md

 ## Search and View Dead Letter Archive Messages

-[Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) is a powerful serverless query service that allows you to analyze data directly from Amazon S3 using standard SQL.
-One of the key features of Athena is its support for partition projection, partition projection allows us to define a virtual partitioning scheme for our data stored in Amazon S3 without physically partitioning the data.
+[Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) is a powerful serverless query service that allows us to analyze data directly from Amazon S3 using standard SQL.
+One of the key features of Athena is its support for partition projection.
+Partition projection allows us to define a virtual partitioning scheme for our data stored in Amazon S3 without physically partitioning the data.

 We have provided an AWS Glue Catalog database, an AWS Glue Catalog table and an example query for querying S3 DLA messages.